Charleston, South Carolina, is a fantastic place to live.

 Further Inland Weekend Road Trips from Charleston, South Carolina

-The inland is being called the new economic powerhouse of the South.
+The Upper South is being called the new economic powerhouse of the South.
 We don’t notice here on the coast, as we’re too busy working our tech jobs and sweating profusely.

 But there is a lot going on throughout the South, clustered in the cities stretching from Charlotte around the mountains to Atlanta.
 And they’re all within a 6-hour drive from Charleston, max.